Charles Corkran: Military career

 Upon graduating from the Royal Military College, Sandhurst, Corkran was commissioned into the Grenadier Guards in March 1893.
 He was promoted to lieutenant on 12 May 1897, and served on the Nile Expedition in 1898, including at the Battle of Omdurman.
 He was appointed adjutant of the 2nd Battalion of his regiment on 22 October 1899, was promoted to captain on 30 November 1899, and left with his regiment for South Africa to serve in the Second Boer War in March 1900.
 Serving there throughout the war, he was wounded in the action at Biddulphsberg (May 1900), and was mentioned in despatches.
 For his service in the war, he received a brevet promotion as major in the South African Honours list published on 26 June 1902.

-Following the end of hostilities in June 1902, Corkran resigned as adjutant of the 2nd battalion on 16 September 1902, but stayed in South Africa as he was the following day appointed Aide-de-camp to Sir Neville Lyttelton, Commander-in-Chief of South Africa.
+Following the end of hostilities in May 1902, Corkran resigned as adjutant of the 2nd Battalion on 16 September, but stayed in South Africa as he was the following day appointed aide-de-camp to Sir Neville Lyttelton, commander-in-chief (C-in-C) of South Africa.
+He was temporarily appointed as a deputy assistant adjutant general (DAAG) on the staff in South Africa from 11 February 1903.

-Corkran also served in the First World War and, as commanding officer of a battalion of the Grenadier Guards, took his men to France in 1914.
+Corkran, promoted on 22 December 1906 from supernumerary captain to captain, and on 14 September 1907 to major, also served in the First World War and, as commanding officer (CO) of a battalion of the Grenadier Guards, took his men to France in 1914.
 He was appointed a Companion of the Order of St Michael and St George in February 1915.
 In July 1915 he was promoted to temporary brigadier general and took command of the 2nd Division's 5th Infantry Brigade.
 In January 1916 he was promoted to brevet colonel.

-After the war he became commanding officer of the Grenadier Guards Regiment and then went on to be commandant of the Senior Officers' School.
-He was appointed commandant of the Royal Military College, Sandhurst in October 1923 and then became Major-General commanding the Brigade of Guards and General Officer Commanding London District in 1928.
-He retired in 1932.
+After the war he became CO of the Grenadier Guards Regiment and then went on to be commandant of the Senior Officers' School.
+He was promoted on 16 August 1921 to major general and appointed commandant of the Royal Military College, Sandhurst, taking over from Major General Herbert Shoubridge, in October 1923.
+He was placed on half-pay 1 September 1927 and then became Major-General commanding the Brigade of Guards and General Officer Commanding London District in 1928.
+He retired from the army on 1 February 1932.

 In retirement Corkran became Serjeant at Arms of the British House of Lords.